RxFire in ReactJS using Firebase Firestore and Authentication

 Database.{' '}

-</p> <a href="https://github.com/AJONPLLC/rxfire-react-cats" target="no_index">
+</p> <a href="https://github.com/AJONPLLC/rxfire-react-cats" target="no\_index">

 {' '}